 In true Fall fashion, I’m heading back to school this week along with millions of other students.
 Though I technically took classes all summer, I feel ready for a fresh semester with new classes, new insights, and new inspiration.
-I truly love this time of year, with its changing colours and cooler temperatures, but I have a really rough time with the darkness that is creeping in all to quickly.
-A lack of sunshine paired with a more stationary body and a massive need for brain energy calls for always having an energy-boosting snack on hand – like these Green Ginger Energy Balls!
+I love this time of year, with its changing colours and cooler temperatures.
+Although, I have a really rough time with the darkness that is creeping in all to quickly.
+A lack of sunshine paired with a more stationary body and a massive need for brain energy calls for always having an energy-boosting snack on hand.
+Good thing I have these Green Ginger Energy Balls!

-Energy or “Bliss” balls are all over the internet, and there’s a good reason – they’re easy, tasty, and cheaper than store-bought bars.
-They pack well and are completely customizable for various diets or allergens.
+Energy (or “Bliss”) balls are all over the internet, and for good reason – they’re easy, tasty, and cheaper than store-bought bars.
+They pack well and are customizable for various diets or allergens.
 They also contain a big punch of sustainable energy – much more sustainable than that caffeine addiction!
 The recipe I’m sharing today is inspired by Fall, with it’s bright colours, cozy scarves, and “back-to-it” attitude.

 Great for studying, in between classes, before exams, and even emergency breakfast when you’re running late.

 *This recipe was featured on Live Well Collective!
 Check it out!